Why Maryland Needs a Fracking Moratorium Now

 Fracking is a dangerous drilling method used to extract natural gas from shale rock.
 It involves drilling "L"-shaped pipelines deep underground and pumping a mixture of water, sand and toxic chemicals through them at high pressures to crack apart the rock and release gas packed within.
-Fracking involves the use of a variety of toxic chemicals, including benzene, xylene and toluene, which are known carcinogens, and millions of gallons of freshwater.
-Significant volumes of fracking water come back up to the surface loaded with heavy metals, chemicals, radioactive materials and salts.
-This hazardous wastewater poses an enormous disposal challenge and threat to water resources.
-The industrial well pads, machinery and truck traffic that come along with the drilling process disrupt rural towns, straining infrastructure, clogging roads and adding to noise and air pollution.
+(The chemicals used in fracking include benzene, xylene and toluene, all of which are known carcinogens.)
+Significant volumes of fracking fluid come back up to the surface loaded with heavy metals, toxic chemicals, and radioactive materials.
+This hazardous wastewater poses an enormous disposal challenge and the toxic chemicals in fracking fluid threaten to leach into our drinking water.
+The industrial well pads, machinery and truck traffic that come along with the drilling process disrupt rural towns, straining infrastructure, clogging roads, and adding to noise and air pollution.

 Fracking in Maryland